Flash Memory is a type of erasable ROM

 .
 Things are getting better, but SSDs still cost about ten times more than good old HDDs of similar capacity.
 And the USB thumb drives can look very cute.

 Common form factors:

-- Solid State Drives are the HDD-sized devices that hold quite a few Flash chips and are roughly similar in capacity to the modern HDDs.
-They are usually marketed as direct replacements for hard drives for people that prefer their speed and indifference to the rough handling, and are not afraid of their price, small sizes, and the whole "fatigue" thing, so they are typically found in standard laptop HDD sizes, and use the common HDD IDE or SATA interfaces.
+- Solid State Drives are HDD-sized devices that hold quite a few Flash chips and are roughly similar in capacity to modern HDDs.
+They are usually marketed as direct replacements for hard drives for people that prefer their speed and indifference to rough handling, and are not afraid of their price, small sizes, and the whole "fatigue" thing.
+As such, they are typically found in standard laptop HDD sizes, and use common HDD IDE or SATA interfaces.
 Slightly easing the "fatigue anxiety", though, modern SSDs have roughly the same mean time between failures as the modern hard drives note .
 On the other hand, they're still much more expensive.
 Nintendo's Wii has a rather small 512MB SSD instead of its competitors' multigigabyte hard drives.
 (The Wii U upped it to 8/32 GB, depending on the configuration purchased.)
 To offset the cost problem, it's common for homebuilt PCs to have a relatively small SSD to hold key programs (including the operating system) and one or more larger HDDs for general storage.

 - Thumb Drives are rather similar, differing only in that they have smaller size (only slightly larger than the plug — typically male USB — they are integrated with) and capacity, and generally aren't designed to be the main system volume, but intended to to replace removable media, similar to the early Floppy Disks.
-They usually use not the internal HDD interface, like the SSDs, but one of the common outside buses like USB.
+They usually use not the internal HDD interface, like SSDs, but one of the common outside buses like USB.
 Most (but not all) thumb drives contain flash memory.
 This is usually permanent, but upgradeable ones instead contain flash readers that take a standard flash card.